-The decision was made, with Gary’s newly developed aspiration for financial autonomy, it was time to open a new chapter, this summer would be his last with the Oakland Tribune.
+.
+The decision was made, with Gary’s newly developed aspiration for financial autonomy, no longer delivering papers for the Oakland Tribune, it was time to open a new chapter.
 He would be starting at Castlemont in January and deemed it unacceptable to maintain his paper delivery route and participate in school activities.
 This was the reason he propagated, but in reality, high school marked a new level of stature and the stigma of paperboy was intolerable.
-He still had a fall semester in junior high to complete and time and opportunity to seek another source of financial gain that could complement his ascendancy.
+He still had a final fall semester in junior high to complete and time and opportunity to seek another source of financial gain that could complement his ascendancy.

+.
 Gary’s parents were unique, at least the teenager thought so, the history of their two families presenting a paradox.
-His Mothers family, the Potters, read like a book, her father a successful construction contractor raising three daughter and two sons before and during the struggling days of the depression, provided them a good home and education.
-Gary’s father was one eight children, with an older brother passing in infancy, the family being dispersed with the passing of his mother at the age of three, his Grandfather Willson unable to assemble a household for his family, the girls subject to a Catholic Convent, the eldest son institutionalized with a disability, Gary’s Dad and his remaining older brother made wards of the state, the twenty dollars per month state endowment finding receptive families.
-Thru the years Gary’s Dad maintained contact with his two youngest sisters, but the older brother remained elusive and like the elder sisters disappeared, lost in the limbo of the past.
+His Mother’s family, the Potters, read like a book, her father a successful construction contractor, raising three daughter’s and two sons before and during the struggling days of the depression, providing a good home and education.
+Gary’s father, another story, one of eight children, with an older brother passing in infancy.
+The family being dispersed with the passing of the mother, the father unable to assemble a household for his family, the girls subject to a Catholic Convent, the eldest son institutionalized with a disability.
+Gary’s Dad, , and his remaining older brother made wards of the state, the twenty dollars per month state endowment finding receptive families.
+Thru the years Bob Willson was close to his two youngest sisters, but the older brother remained elusive, and like the elder sisters disappeared, lost in the limbo of the past.

-Gary was acquainted with all his mother family with a very young childhood memory of his Aunts and Uncles.
-His visits to Etna allowing time with his aunt Della and Uncle Sam and notwithstanding the many visits to his Aunt Alice and cousins in San Francisco.
-Gary’s Dad’s sisters, his Aunt Loretta and Grace were different from his mother’s side of the family, being raised in a Catholic Convent, they never fomented any family kinship activities, making it difficult for the young lad to discern their personalities.
-His Aunt Grace having been married a prominent union official who had passed and remarried to a stanch disciplinary , was what the young man consider proper and correct, she would espouse a correction if someone mispronounced the word Aunt.
-It had to be Ont, not Ant which juveniles sometimes enumerate.
-The teenager often wondered how Grace’s daughter, his cousin Lorraine survived.
+.
+Gary having acquainted all of his mother’s family thru the years.
+His vacation visits to Etna, allowing him to stay with his Uncle Sam, Ant Bernice and his cousin Jerri’s family, his Aunt Della, and cousins were no strangers, and notwithstanding, his many visits to his Aunt Alice and cousins in San Francisco.
+His Aunt Lauretta and Grace were different than his mother’s side of the family, being raised in a Catholic Convent, they never fomented very many family kinship activities, making it difficult for the young lad to discern their personalities.
+His Aunt Grace was what the young man consider proper and correct, she would espouse a correction if someone mispronounced the word Aunt.
+It had to be Ahnt, not Aunt, which juveniles sometimes enumerate.
 Gary viewed his Aunt Loretta as contrary to her sister, she spoke in the vernacular and regarded anything serious as fatuous.
-She imbibed as an occupational hazard, but in her line of work it was understandable having to confront the patrons of intemperance.
+She imbibed as an occupational hazard, but in her line of work, it was understandable having to confront the patrons of intemperance.

-Gary and his friend Dale Spady boarding a San Francisco destined bus for a trip golden Gate Park and the Morrison Planetarium.
-Gary having attended many planetarium programs, contemplated that Dale might enjoy a journey to the far reaches of the universe courtesy of the California Academy of Science.
-Disembarking from a #5 McAllister bus not at Golden Gate Park but at Van Ness Ave., the two walking three blocks to a not so reputable drinking and small luncheon establishment belonging to Gary’s Uncle Dino and Aunt Loretta.
-Dino Tognozzi prided himself as an Italian and rightly honored as he was from Italy, the Italian cuisine he tabled was exquisite.
-Being located on Van Ness Automobile Row and with booths for serving nourishment, elevated Dino’s Lucky 13 Club from skid-row bar to a nonpareil establishment.
-Gary, on these San Francisco excursion would pause to visit and the positive repose with the Aunt was always mutual.
-The two enjoyed each other’s company and of course he never turned down the monetary surplus that was added by her with each visit bolstering their relationship.
+.
+Gary and his friend Dale Spady boarding a San Francisco destined bus for golden Gate Park and the Morrison Planetarium.
+Gary having attended many planetarium programs, contemplated that Dale might enjoy a journey to the far reaches of the universe, courtesy of the California Academy of Science.
+Disembarking from a number 5 McAllister bus, not at Golden Gate Park, but at Van Ness Avenue.
+The two walking three blocks to a not so reputable drinking and small luncheon establishment, belonging to Gary’s Uncle Dino and Aunt Loretta.
+Dino Tognozzi. prided himself as an Italian, and rightly honored as he was from Italy, the Italian cuisine he tabled was exquisite.
+Being located on Van Ness Automobile Row. and with booths for serving nourishment, elevated Dino’s Lucky 13 Club, from a skid-row bar, to a nonpareil establishment.
+Gary, on these San Francisco excursions, would pause to stop and visit with his Aunt.
+The two enjoyed each other’s company and of course he never turned down the monetary surplus added by her with each visit, bolstering their relationship.

 Tags: Family Paradox